Chapter 4

 Yathi clicked agreement.

-“It is safe,” Kolo said.
-“We see hagu here.
+“It is safe,” Kolo said with confidence.
+“We see bushpigs here.
 Maybe.
 I heard my father and the hunters talking.
 This is the forest they like.
 Yes?”

-Therefore, the young Mantel could not have known that while living in a forest had a shrinking effect on elephants, it had an opposite effect on pigs.
+Kolo, still young and relatively inexperienced, also did not know that while the forest had a shrinking effect on elephants, it had an opposite effect on pigs.

 The foursome began moving down the opposite side of the ravine.

-Moved gingerly down a steep incline, having to duck below downward sweeping branches to arrive at a more level clearing, where the grass and earth were torn about.
+The incline was steep and they moved carefully, turning sideways with feet spread, ducking below downward sweeping branches to arrive at a level clearing, where the grass and earth had been torn about.

-The sweeping branches continued along either side of the clearing, as the incline remained steep enough for well-fed elephants to avoid.
+The sweeping branches hemmed either side of a roughly oval area, as the incline was steep enough to deter well-fed elephants.

-The digging in front of them was recent, but not too recent.
+The digging across the grassy clearing was recent, but not too recent.
+The exposed sod was powdered from lost moisture.

-No water flowed through the gully before them for some time and a dense thicket had built up to an impenetrable mass of boxthorn and brush.
+No water flowed through either side of this ravine in some time, and the gully before them was filled with a dense thicket; from where Eku stood, appearing as an impenetrable mass of boxthorn and brush.

-Kolo moved ahead of Eku into the open area to gesture at the torn up ground.
+Kolo moved past him and turned to gesture at the torn up ground, looking at Eku.

 “They were here.
 Yes?”

-Eku studied the ground, disrupted as though by a human with a digger or keri stick.
+Because of the way Eku looked as he studied the ground, disrupted as though by a human with a digger or keri stick.

-Said with a voice sharper than intended, “What did this?”
+He said with a voice much sharper than intended, “What did this?”

 “Hagu.”
 Kolo said quickly.